ugSUBMARINE/ramachandran/README.md

 # Ramachandran Plot Analysis Tool

 A web-based application for analyzing and visualizing Ramachandran plots of protein structures.
-This tool calculates backbone dihedral angles (φ and ψ) and classifies residues into **Favored**, **Allowed**, and **Outlier** regions based on high-quality reference data.
+This tool calculates backbone dihedral angles (φ and ψ) and classifies residues into **Favoured**, **Allowed**, and **Outlier** regions based on high-quality reference data.

 ## Live Demo